 The specialist medical doctor at Abbeycare will review the 'assessment' and 'medical summary notes' of the potential resident.

-Then after the initial conversation between Doctor and Client detox will be agreed.
+Then after the initial conversation between the Doctor and Client, detox will be agreed.

-Detox is normally administered 3 times per day and is tapered off gradually.
+Detox is usually administered 3 times per day and is tapered off gradually.

 How long can you stay in acute rehab?

 A stay in acute rehab can vary in length and is dependent on how long the person feels they need to recover from their use of alcohol and drugs.
-(Abbeycare Scotland, Abbeycare Gloucester) Abbeycare run programmes that last 7 days, 14 days, 21 days or 28 days and above.
-Each programme length will deliver a detox if required and begin therapeutic group work and one to one sessions.
+Abbeycare run programmes that last 7 days, 14 days, 21 days or 28 days and above.
+Each programme will deliver a detox if required and begin therapeutic group work and one to one sessions.

-The longer a patient stays in rehab the more therapy they will receive in order to take that much needed look within, to help understand, the reasons why they have become unable to stop.
-The patient can be supported to address the damage that may have occurred either as a direct result of their drug use or prior to and perhaps the catalyst.
+The longer a patient stays in rehab, the more therapy they will receive to take that much-needed look within, to help understand the reasons why they have become unable to stop.

-Inpatient rehab durations may vary in length but a typical stay lasts 28 Days.
-During this period of hiatus from the pressures of daily life interventions are delivered to bring about a profound change in thinking.
+Inpatient rehab duration may vary in length, but a typical stay lasts 28 Days.
+During this period of hiatus from the pressures of daily life, interventions are delivered to bring about a profound change in thinking.

-When once dependent upon alcohol or drugs – the newly independent resident is supported to believe they can and will stay abstinent from their drug of choice if they commit their self to the programme of recovery on offer within the rehab facility.
+When once dependent upon alcohol or drugs – the newly independent resident is supported to believe they can and will stay abstinent from their drug of choice if they commit themself to the programme of recovery on offer within the rehab facility.

-New clients can be certain in the knowledge that the programme on offer utilises models of recovery which have been tried and tested to deliver life changing results.
+New clients can be confident in the knowledge that the programme on offer utilises models of recovery which have been tried and tested to deliver life-changing results.

 Who pays for acute care?

-Acute care can be paid for either by the patient, private healthcare insurance (corporate or personal) or in some cases by local government.
-Each case is individual and the length of stay as well as specialised support required in a residential facility will all be reflected in the price.
+Acute care can be paid for either by the patient, private healthcare insurance (corporate or personal) or, in some cases, by local government.
+Each case is individual, and the length of stay and specialised support required in a residential facility will all be reflected in the price.

-In most instances the patient will fund their own stay in acute care.
-After they have been assessed a deposit is required.
+In most instances, the patient will fund their stay in acute care.
+After they have been assessed, a deposit is required.
 The remainder of the cost is generally paid on the day of arrival.
-Abbeycare has a dedicated team of Admissions Officer who are easily reachable by phone to discuss pricing and ways forwards.
+Abbeycare has a dedicated team of Admissions Officers who are easily reachable by phone to discuss pricing and ways forwards.

 Private healthcare can be personal or corporate.
-Those requiring treatment are encouraged to read their policies to find out what the policy covers.
+Those requiring treatments are encouraged to read their policies to determine what the policy covers.

-If still unsure participants can call their health care provider (privately) to discuss the levels of cover they have purchased and what that cover provides in regard to mental health and addiction treatment.
+If still unsure, participants can call their health care provider (privately) to discuss the levels of cover they have purchased and what that cover provides regarding mental health and addiction treatment.